 Kompiainen city train ride is included to Vauhtipuisto bracelet’s price.
 Without bracelet prices are for adults 8 euros and children 5-14 years 4 euros.
 Children under 5 years free of charge.

 You can also buy Vauhtipuisto bracelets from a Kompiainen train with cash or credit card.

-Tourist Information Office in Oulu offers you practical advice and tips for your visit to Oulu about events, accommodation, restaurants, attractions and places to visit.
+Tourist Information Office in Oulu offers you practical advice and tips about events, accommodation, restaurants, attractions and places to visit.